 Congress Asset typically charges an investment advisory fee based on a percentage of the assets under its management.
+Some clients are charged fixed fees.
 Fees are calculated on either a monthly or quarterly basis and may be payable either in advance based on the value of the account as of the beginning of each billing period, or in arrears based on the value of the account at the end of each billing period.
 The account management fee is prorated for periods less than a full billing cycle.

-Congress Asset may, but generally does not, enter into performance-based fee arrangements.
+Congress Asset does not have any performance-based fee arrangements.
 All fee arrangements, terms, and conditions of the fee structure will be mutually agreed upon prior to entering into an Investment Management Agreement ("IMA").
-See Item 6 for more information on performance-based fees.
+Clients have the option to purchase investment products that Congress Asset recommends through other brokers or agents that are not affiliated with Congress.

 Congress Asset retains the discretion to negotiate alternative fees on a Client-by-Client basis.
 Client facts, circumstances and needs are considered in determining the fee schedule.
 These include but are not limited to: complexity of the Client, amount of assets to be placed under management, anticipated future additional assets, assets under management in related accounts, complexity of Client specific guidelines and restrictions and special reporting/client service requirements.
-Each Client's fee is agreed to in writing within the investment management contract.
+Each Client's fee is agreed to in writing within the IMA.

-The Firm may group certain related Client accounts for the purposes of achieving the minimum account size requirements and determining the annualized fee.
+Congress Asset may group certain related Client accounts for the purposes of achieving the minimum account size requirements and determining the annualized fee.
 Discounts may be offered to family members and friends or associated persons of the Firm.